HPAC/ELAPS/docs/Sampler.md

   `PAPI_COUNTERS_MAX=0` disables PAPI support entirely.
 [These can be determined by `gathercfg.sh`; see below.]

-* `BACKEND` and associated parameters tell ELAPS:Mat how ot submit sampler jobs to remote machines through job systems (default: local execution)
+* `BACKEND` and associated parameters tell PlayMat how ot submit sampler jobs to remote machines through job systems (default: local execution)
   * `BACKEND_PREFIX` is put right in front of the Sampler command.
 It should set threading variables for the kernel implementations, such as `OPENMP_NUM_THREADS`, where the string `"{nt}"` is used as a placeholder for the number of threads.

 * `CPU_MODEL`, `NCORES`, `FREQUENCY_HZ`, and others contain further information
-  on the target machine, which mainly allow ELAPS:Viewer to compute derived performance metrics, such as Gflops/s or efficiency.
+  on the target machine, which mainly allow Viewer to compute derived performance metrics, such as Gflops/s or efficiency.
 [These can be determined by `gathercfg.sh`; see below]

 ### Automatically collecting configuration parameters